adrianhopebailie/web-monetization/explainer.md

 ### Streams

-In-keeping with the trend toward streaming APIs the API surface could be updated to implement the stream API.
+In-keeping with the trend toward streaming APIs, the API surface could be updated to implement the stream API.

 ## Concepts